mramshaw/NoteM/README.md

     x86_64  app-x86_64-release.apk

 [It is non-trivial to determine the processor of an Android device.
- Trial-and-error works; this app is tested & working on ARM and ARM64 processors.]
+ Trial-and-error works; this app is tested & working on ARM processor (both tablets and phones) devices and ARM64 processor devices.]

 And the corresponding App Bundle: